lxzxl/tradingview_wiki/Saving-and-Loading-Charts.md

 Content of charts and study templates can be directly accessed using widget's [save() / load() methods](Widget-Methods#savecallback) and [createStudyTemplate() / applyStudyTemplate() methods](Chart-Methods#createstudytemplateoptions).

 You are able to save the JSONs where you wish.
 For example, you may embed them to your saved pages or user's working area etc.

+Commonly you might want to hide the save/load GUI elements if you use the Low-level API.
+You can disable [header_saveload featureset](Featuresets) to hide the save/load GUI elements from the header toolbar.